DWilliames/paddy2-beta/README.md

 - [ ] Documentation for everything!
 - [ ] A demo video of the key changes
 - [ ] Create a 'Paddy' logo/icon
+- [ ] Cache 'PaddingLayers' and 'StackGroups' to be more performant